 Yes, ArangoDB benefits significantly from NVMe over TCP.
 With lower latency and higher IOPS than iSCSI, NVMe/TCP helps ArangoDB handle concurrent queries, writes, and graph traversals more efficiently in both single-node and clustered environments.

 ArangoDB can be deployed on Kubernetes and works well with persistent volumes.
-Using Simplyblock’s Kubernetes-native NVMe storage ensures high-performance block storage with advanced features like snapshots and encryption.
+Using simplyblock’s Kubernetes-native NVMe storage ensures high-performance block storage with advanced features like snapshots and encryption.

 ArangoDB data at rest can be secured using storage-level encryption.
-Data-at-rest encryption (DARE) with Simplyblock ensures your database volumes are encrypted per tenant or per volume, which is crucial for compliance and multi-tenant security.
+Data-at-rest encryption (DARE) with simplyblock ensures your database volumes are encrypted per tenant or per volume, which is crucial for compliance and multi-tenant security.

 Databases like ArangoDB perform best with fast and low-latency storage.
 NVMe storage delivers superior performance compared to traditional SATA or iSCSI-based setups, especially for high-throughput or real-time workloads.